Learn about the practical applications, limitations and ethical considerations of using AI.

 Read the terms of use and, if you decide to use the tool, comply with its terms.
 While interacting with generative AI, it is important to avoid providing the AI tools with certain information to protect your and others' information and rights.

-Avoid sharing protected or highly protected data with AI tools
+Don't share protected or highly protected data with AI tools not licensed by the University of Sussex

-This includes personally identifiable information, names, addresses, unpublished research data and results, biometric data, health and medical information, geolocation data, government-issued personal identifiers, confidential or commercially sensitive material, unpublished exams, and security credentials.
+University of Sussex data protection rules apply to the use of generative AI.
+This includes student work, personally identifiable information, names, addresses, unpublished research data and results, biometric data, health and medical information, geolocation data, government-issued personal identifiers, confidential or commercially sensitive material, unpublished exams, and security credentials.

 Express permission should be obtained from the person who controls the copyright